AdaCore/gnatstudio/docs/users_guide/environment.rst

   wait a little longer, since some communications between GPS and :program:`gdb` can take significant time to finish.
-If GPS is still not responding after a few minutes, you can usually get control back in GPS by either typing :kbd:`Ctrl-C` in the shell where you've started GPS, which should unblock it.
-If that doesn't work, kill the :`program:`gdb` process launched by GPS using :program:`ps` and :program:`kill` or the :program:`top` command under Unix,
+If GPS is still not responding after a few minutes, you can usually get control back in GPS by either typing :kbd:`Ctrl-C` in the shell where you have started GPS, which should unblock it.
+If that does not work, kill the :`program:`gdb` process launched by GPS using :program:`ps` and :program:`kill` or the :program:`top` command under Unix,